byuitechops/d2l-pages-search/README.md

 *Download Results CSV* button is clicked | A CSV is generated of the data displayed to the user and is then downloaded.
 *Course Homepage* link is clicked | The user is brought to the course's homepage.
 *Link to File* link is clicked | The user is brought to content page where the file is located.
 *CSS Selector Radio Buttons* are clicked | If the user has searched using a CSS Selector, then these buttons, when clicked, will change the format in which the results are displayed.
-Further information is given in [Output](#outputHead).
+Further information is given in Output.

 ---
-### <a name="outputHead"></a>Output
+### Output

 If the user indicates to search using a CSS Selector, the three radio buttons seen above the results are displayed.
 They indicate how the results are displayed, to better help the user analyze what they are looking for.
 Examples of the output are given here: